top of page

 BIO

-Tomo recently completed a Winter Workspace Residency at Wave Hill.
-She also participated in a program at IFPA/EFA Robert Blackburn in 2022 and Chashama in 2016.
+Tomo is currently working in the studio program at Children’s Art Carnival in West Harlem.
+In 2023, she was selected for the Winter Workspace Residency at Wave Hill.
+She also participated in programs at IFPA/EFA in 2022 and Chashama in 2016.

 ARTIST STATEMENT